Siva-Havoc/MockHackathon1/README.md

 # MockHackathon1
-mock hackathon leven 1 conducted for preparation for worldline
+mock hackathon level 1 conducted for preparation for worldline